 Doctors have not found a cure for fibromyalgia, but treatment can offer you relief from your symptoms.

-The physicians at Metro Denver Pain Management are experts in pain control and the specialized treatment needed to help you manage your fibromyalgia.
+The physicians at Metro Denver Pain Management (MD Pain) are experts in pain control and the specialized treatment needed to help you manage your fibromyalgia.
 Your pain specialist develops an individualized treatment plan based on your symptoms and health history.

 - Medication: Your pain specialist recommends or prescribes medications to help reduce your pain and improve your sleep, such as over-the-counter pain medications, antidepressants, or anti-seizure drugs.

-- Therapy: The pain experts at Metro Denver Pain Management take a multidisciplinary approach to the treatment of fibromyalgia and may recommend physical or occupational therapy to relieve your symptoms.
+- Therapy: The pain experts at Metro Denver Pain Management (MD Pain) take a multidisciplinary approach to the treatment of fibromyalgia and may recommend physical or occupational therapy to relieve your symptoms.
 The physical therapist provides an exercise plan to improve strength, mobility, and stamina, while the occupational therapist can provide you with techniques to reduce discomfort at work and home.

 Due to the psychological effect of fibromyalgia, your pain specialist may also refer you to a counselor to help you better understand the condition and work with you on developing techniques that give you more control over your body and pain.